Tips for Using Social Media

-Want your news on the college twitter?
+Want your news on the college X/twitter?
 Write up a tweet using the guidelines above and send it on to Kate Blackwood for consideration.

 This is a photo- or video-only app that’s become very popular, especially with students and young people.

 It generally features scenic shots but is also a great place to showcase events, students and faculty.
 There’s limited room for a caption and hashtags are popular.